How Long Does a House Stay on The Market in 2023?

-The average house’s time on the market in 2023, according to statistics from Realtor.com, is 83 days.
+The median time a house is on the market in 2024, according to statistics from Fred Economic Data, is 61 days.
 This is the average time based on data from all 50 states.
-Also, the average sale price is $414,950.
+Also, the average sale price is $431,000 (Source: Motley Fool, Q3 2023 home prices).
 Therefore, you can expect your home to get under contract after it has been on the market between two to three months.
 However, you may also wait a shorter or longer period than this.

-Compared to the heyday of 2022, it’s not much different.
-As of November 2021, the homes sat on the market for 71 days, with 22 days to get under contract and another 49 days to officially close.
-Therefore, on a national level, there has been an increase of around two weeks from listing to closing for the typical home.
+Let’s compare this to previous years.
+In 2023, the average time on the market was 83 days, similar to 2022.
+In 2021, homes sat on the market for 71 days, with 22 days to get under contract and another 49 days to officially close.
+Therefore, on a national level, there has been a decrease of about a week and a half, from listing to closing, for the typical home.

 What affects the amount of time a house is on the market?